The COVID-19 blog for Economic and Trade Promotion Organisations

-The impact of this pandemic is going to be felt globally from the second quarter, right through to the end of the year.
-The IMF project that the global economy will contract sharply by –3 per cent in 2020, which is much worse than during the 2008–09 financial crisis.
+The impact of this pandemic is going to be felt globally right through to the end of the year.
+The IMF projects that the global economy will contract sharply by –3 per cent in 2020, which is much worse than during the 2008–09 financial crisis.
 Assuming that the pandemic fades in the second half of 2020 the global economy is projected to grow by 5.8 per cent in 2021 as economic activity normalizes, helped by policy stimulus packages in key markets.

 The Response by Multinational Businesses

 It’s our sad conclusion that jobs and livelihoods will be affected, even for those who stay in work.
 Many sectors face heavy scarring and, of course, many businesses face extinction.
 This is especially true of the aviation and international travel sectors, and the tourism economy around the world.
 Stock markets will see huge corporate losses, similar to or bigger than the 1999 and 2008 crises.